YukeWang96/GNNAdvisor_OSDI21/docs/index.md

 **Note**
 > + Accuracy evaluation are omitted for all implementations and each sparse kernels are tested via the `unitest.py`
 > + We focus on the training evaluation of the GNNs, and the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.
-> + **Since the paper draft submission and the creation of this artifact, DGL has update several of its kernel library (from v0.52 to v0.60).
-In this comparion we focus on the latest DGL version (v0.60).**
+> + Since the paper draft submission and the creation of this artifact, DGL has update several of its kernel library (from v0.52 to v0.60).
+In this comparion we focus on the latest DGL version (v0.60).
->> + **Based on our profiling on RTX3090 and Quadro P6000, our design would show minor speedup on the simple GCN model (2-layer and 16 hidden dimension), but show more evident speedup on more complicated GIN model (5-layer and 64 hidden dimension), which can still demonstrate the effectiveness of our optimizations**.
+>> + Based on our profiling on RTX3090 and Quadro P6000, our design would show minor speedup on the simple GCN model (2-layer and 16 hidden dimension), but show more evident speedup on more complicated GIN model (5-layer and 64 hidden dimension), which can still demonstrate the effectiveness of our optimizations.
->> + **Our observation is that on small Type I graphs, our frameworks achieve significant speedup for both GCN and GIN model on RTX3090 and Quadro P6000.
-On larger Type II and Type III datasets, our GIN model implementation would show more evident speedups**.
+>> + Our observation is that on small Type I graphs, our frameworks achieve significant speedup for both GCN and GIN model on RTX3090 and Quadro P6000.
+On larger Type II and Type III datasets, our GIN model implementation would show more evident speedups.

 + **Running GNNAdvisor-related Studies (Figure 11(a,b,c) and Figure 12(a))**
 > + **`./s7-4_1_neighbor_partitioning.py`(**Figure 11a**) for neighbor partitioning study in Section 7.4**.